-Looking at the entire portfolio, I feel reasonably confident that it’s made up of a diverse group of companies which are (mostly) of above average quality and which are (mostly) trading at below average prices.
+Looking at the entire portfolio, I feel reasonably confident that it’s made up of a diverse group of companies that are (mostly) of above-average quality and are (mostly) trading at below-average prices.

 In terms of performance, the portfolio has gained about 11% year-to-date and is just 6% below the all-time high it reached in mid-2018.
 It’s also on track to produce another record year of dividends.